23 01 2014

 – steals more stuff

 – repeats this for a year until you detect it or someone calls you.
-Then you take months to fix it (if ever).

 By now you might be thinking, “That’s all great, but that stuff happens all the time within my environment.
 Our System Administrators and Help Desk do that kind of stuff all the time.”
 You’re right… That is why they (read: attackers) do it.